College of Social Sciences, Policy, and Practice

 Through our work in the social sciences, social work, education, and public health, our goal is to create a more equitable and just world.

-Dr. Stephanie Berzin is the Dean of The College of Social Sciences, Policy, and Practice.
-In this role, she leads the College as an integrated, collaborative community where a deep concern for the study of society and social relationships is blended with training and research that advances practice and policy.Learn More
+Dr. Val Leiter is the Interim Dean of The College of Social Sciences, Policy, and Practice.
+In this role, she leads the College as an integrated, collaborative community where a deep concern for the study of society and social relationships is blended with training and research that advances practice and policy.Meet the Dean

 You’ll study with faculty who are thought-leaders and award winners, researchers and professionals in their fields.Faculty Profiles